 The effort contributed to Unilever being able to reach its 2025 global objective to use at least 25 percent recycled plastic in its packaging three years earlier than planned.

-“Producing recyclate to be used in the cosmetics industry means it requires a high degree of purity, consistent quality as well as it needing to be odorless and virtually neutral in color,” says Kühl.
-He says it was “a standard that we are able to achieve thanks to our Lindner washing and recycling plant.”
+“Producing recyclate to be used in the cosmetics industry means it requires a high degree of purity, consistent quality as well as it needing to be odorless and virtually neutral in color,” Kühl says.

 Kühl and fellow staff members encountered Lindner’s technology at a plastics trade show in Brazil.
 They then visited facilities and operating lines that used Lindner shredders and washing lines.
 Subsequent material tests performed using Lindner machinery ultimately resulted in purchasing the first and then second Micromat model 1500 along with the washing components from Lindner Washtech.

-By using two Micromat series shredders, the company can process the BOPP and Rafi-PP scrap with a low proportion of fine material, high throughput and few contaminants, says Lindner.
+By using two Micromat series shredders, the company can process the BOPP and Rafi-PP scrap with a low proportion of fine material, high throughput and few contaminants, according to Lindner, adding that when dealing with heavily contaminated postconsumer plastics, the downstream washing and drying processes are crucial to the quality of the flakes.

-“The Micromat series of Lindner shredders represent the key component of our lines and they are pivotal to our production capacity,” says Kühl.
-“They are extremely reliable, even when handling tough materials, and offer an impressively high, consistent throughput with a screen size that ensures 90 percent of the output is shredded to less than 25 millimeters (1 inch).”
+“The Micromat series of Lindner shredders represent the key component of our lines and they are pivotal to our production capacity,” Kühl says.
+“They are extremely reliable, even when handling tough materials, and offer an impressively high, consistent throughput with a screen size that ensures 90 percent of the output is shredded to less than 25 millimeters (1 inch).

 According to Lindner, the collaborative project has meant Unilever could increase the proportion of postconsumer plastics in its packaging in Brazil from 27 percent to 37 percent annually.

-“Fabio Kühl and his team have shown with this project that, given the right technology, it is entirely possible to produce high-quality recyclate from postconsumer plastics and for this recyclate to fulfil the strict criteria of the cosmetics and food industry,” says Frederico Hartmann, CEO of Lindner in Latin America.
+“Fabio Kühl and his team have shown with this project that, given the right technology, it is entirely possible to produce high-quality recyclate from postconsumer plastics and for this recyclate to fulfil the strict criteria of the cosmetics and food industry,” Lindner Latin America CEO Frederico Hartmann says.

 Latest from Recycling Today